tallforasmurf/PPQT2/extras/sphinx/index.rst

 ``common_errors.utf``
   This loads buttons 7-23 with expressions that search for common errors.
-  Some of the regular expressions are documented.
+  Some of the regular expressions are documented in the file.

-  7. Whitespace before punctuation or after a hyphen
+  7. "Faux hyphens", Unicode characters that look like hyphens
-  8. Stand-alone 0 or 1
+  8. Whitespace before punctuation or after a hyphen
-  9. Some unbalanced delimiters
+  9. Stand-alone 0 or 1
-  10. Dot followed by space followed by lowercase letter
+  10. Some unbalanced delimiters
-  11. Comma followed by space and uppercase letter
+  11. Dot followed by space followed by lowercase letter
-  12. Single-letter line
+  12. Comma followed by space and uppercase letter
-  13. Paragraph starting with lowercase
+  13. Single-letter line
-  14. Non-Latin-1 letters
+  14. Paragraph starting with lowercase
-  15. Non-7-bit letters
+  15. Non-Latin-1 letters
-  16. End of paragraph without punctuation
+  16. Non-7-bit letters
-  17. Line longer than 75 characters
+  17. End of paragraph without punctuation
-  18. Dash at end of line
+  18. Line longer than 75 characters
-  19. Space at end of line
+  19. Dash at end of line
-  20. Closing quote without preceding punctuation
+  20. Space at end of line
-  21. Multiple punctuation characters
+  21. Closing quote without preceding punctuation
-  22. Any forward slash
+  22. Multiple punctuation characters
-  23. Any asterisk
+  23. Any asterisk (e.g. proofer notes)

 ``review_text_markup.utf``